ietf-wg-alto/draft-ietf-alto-path-vector/services.md

   Path Vector cost type MUST be defined in the `cost-types` of the Information Resource Directory's `meta` field.

+cost-constraints:
+: If the `cost-type-names` field includes the Path Vector cost type, `cost-constraints` field MUST be `false` or not present unless specifically instructed by a future document.

+testable-cost-type-names:
+: If the `cost-type-names` field includes the Path Vector cost type, the Path Vector cost type MUST NOT be included in the `testable-cost-type-names` field unless specifically instructed by a future document.

 ane-property-names:
 : Defines a list of ANE properties that can be returned.
 If the field is NOT present, it MUST be interpreted as an empty list, indicating the ALTO server